EdgarMex/OntoATMProject/README.md

 6.-UserConsole.IDL and its corresponding instance file in n3 => UserConsole.n3

-Remarks: For each IDL File it was neccesary transforming in an n3 file using
+Remarks: For each IDL File it was neccesary transforming in an n3 file using Moctezuma prototype.
-         Moctezuma prototype.

-For testing this semantic project you have to download the file "OntoATMProject.n3" and the SPARQL query "Query1-SyntacticOperators.sparql"
+For testing: the entire project is assembled in a single ontological file "OntoATMProject.n3" that you need to download and the SPARQL queries: "Query2-SyntacticOperators.sparql" to carry out the tests.

 Author: Dr. Francisco Edgar Castillo Barrera
 e-mail: ecastillo@uaslp.mx